tim-corley/mern-example-app/README.md

 # FullStack App Example (MERN)

+This is a fullstack web application.
+The current demo is designed as a bug tracking app w/ user auth.

 ## Stack
  - Mongo Atlas
  - Mongoose
+ - Express
  - Apollo (Server & Client)
  - GraphQL
  - React